 But it happens, which prompts the question: What should you do if you’ve already quit your old job and you get your new job offer rescinded?

-According to LELF, there are many reasons a written job offer could be annulled, including not divulging conflicts of interest, not handling the offer correctly (by upsetting your new employer with a demand or negotiation after accepting a job offer), a suddenly weak economy and, simply put, not being the person they want for the position (although this last one would most likely result in legal action).
+According to LELF, there are many reasons a written job offer could be annulled, including not divulging conflicts of interest, not handling the offer correctly (by upsetting your new employer with a demand or negotiation after accepting a job offer), a suddenly weak economy and, simply put, not being the person they want for the position.

 Upon the withdrawal of a job offer, LELF advised to always try to patch things up with your current employer, even if you have given notice (unless you are dead-against returning there).
 Of course, if you have given notice, your employer may not want you back.
 They have no obligation to keep you on and can fire any employee for a non-discriminatory reason.

 But you should broach the subject regardless.
-Your old or current employer may have felt bad losing you, and despite the number of available jobs out there, some employers have a hard time finding and keeping workers.
+Your old or current employer may have regretted losing you, and despite the number of available jobs out there, some employers have a hard time finding and keeping workers.

 As far as recourse against an employer rescinding your job offer is concerned, there is very little to do besides look for another job.
 Job offers are not contracts and, as such, don’t hold legal promises between two parties.